lab-cosmo/chemiscope/paper/paper.md

 The use of web technologies makes chemiscope usable from different operating systems without the need to develop, maintain and package the code for each operating system.
-It also means that we can provide an online service at http://chemiscope.org allowing users to visualize their own dataset without any local installation.
+It also means that we can provide an online service at http://chemiscope.org that allows users to visualize their own dataset without any local installation.
 Chemiscope is implemented as a library of re-usable components linked together via callbacks.
 This makes it easy to modify the default interface to generate more elaborate visualizations, for example,